-I have carried out experiments in developing countries to understand the behavioral barriers that prevent the adoption of beneficial sanitation practices in rural settings and the potential impact of innovative micro-finance contracts, business training and mentorship programs on entrepreneurial growth.
+I have carried out field experiments in developing countries to understand the behavioral barriers to hygienic practices in rural settings and the potential impact of innovative micro-finance contracts, business training and mentorship programs on entrepreneurial growth.
 My ongoing work includes studying the longer-term effects of an unconditional cash transfer (UCT) program on women’s agency in household decision-making through the use of lab-in-the-field experiments.

 I received my PhD in Agricultural & Resource Economics from the University of Maryland, College Park, where my research was supported by a Dean’s Fellowship as well as the Bruce and Mary Ann Gardner Dissertation Enhancement Award.
 I have also received external research grants from DFID Private Enterprise Development in Low Income Countries (PEDL) and the World Bank.
 I work as a consultant at the Africa Gender Innovation Lab at the World Bank.
 Previously, I worked as a Research Coordinator at Innovations for Poverty Action.

 I love hiking, playing football and trying out (usually, unsuccessfully) new tunes on my guitar.